Best AI Writing Tools for Content Agencies 2026: Tested, Ranked & Compared

 - FactCheck mode — real-time claim verification with source citations

-- Blog Workflow: keyword → outline → draft → optimize in one go
+- Blog Workflow: keyword → outline → draft → optimize in one flow

 - ClaimBuster integration for factual accuracy scoring